-Another appealing characteristic of melamine is that it looks more like ceramic than other plastics, and this attractive option from Japan features a textured, matte outer surface and traditional Japanese blue-and-white wave design on the interior.
-At first glance, it looks like porcelain, but it’s shatterproof and chip-resistant.
-It has a generous, 47-fluid-ounce capacity—enough for a large portion of ramen with broth and toppings—and is also available in an extra-large size that holds 74 fluid ounces, or 9¼ cups.
+Another appealing characteristic of melamine is that it looks more like ceramic than other plastics.
+This attractive option from Japan features a textured, matte outer surface and a traditional Japanese blue-and-white wave design on the interior.
+At first glance, it looks like porcelain, but it’s actually shatterproof and chip-resistant.
+It has a generous 47-fluid-ounce capacity—enough for a large portion of ramen with broth and toppings—and is also available in an extra-large size that holds 74 fluid ounces, or 9¼ cups.

 Textured pattern gives it a non-slip grip